Petrus Hugo: Military career

 In mid 1941 the squadron, now flying the cannon-armed Hurricane IIc, returned to RAF Kenley.
 On 14 October 1941 Hugo shared a Heinkel He 59 flying boat shot down with three other pilots.
+On 21 October 1941, he was promoted to flight lieutenant (war substantive).
 He assumed command of 41 Squadron RAF on 20 November, which was flying Supermarine Spitfires, and was awarded a Bar to his DFC on 25 November.
 On 12 February 1942 during the channel dash of the German battleships Scharnhorst and Gneisenau, he shot down one Bf 109 and damaged a second.
 On 14 March he shot down another Bf 109 over a German convoy near Fecamp, and on 26 March he claimed another escorting Bostons raiding Le Havre.
 Promoted to wing commander on 12 April, he took over as Tangmere Wing Leader, but on 27 April was wounded again, being shot down in the English Channel.
 In a running fight with Focke-Wulf Fw 190s of II./JG 26, he claimed a probable Fw 190 and damaged a second but was hit in the left shoulder, and had to bail out, being picked up by Air Sea Rescue.
-He was awarded the Distinguished Service Order while recuperating at 11 Group HQ.
+He was awarded the Distinguished Service Order (DSO) while recuperating at 11 Group HQ.

 In late November he took over No. 322 Wing RAF.
 On 12 November he combined with Flight Lieutenant Alan Eckford to destroy a Dornier Do 217 near Djidjelli.
 He claimed a probable Junkers Ju 88 and another damaged near Bougie Harbour on 13 November, and two days later a probable He 111 and a damaged Ju 88 over Bône Harbour.
 On 16 November he downed a Ju 88 and two Bf 109s.
 He got another Ju 88 on 18 November and three more Bf 109s on 21, 26 and 28 November.
 On 2 December he shot down two Italian Breda Ba 88 bombers of 30 gruppo near La Galite, one being shared, and on 14 a Savoia-Marchetti SM.79.
-He led 322 Wing for the next four months until posted to HQ, North-West African Coastal Air Force, and also awarded a second Bar to the DFC.
+He led 322 Wing for the next four months until posted to HQ, North-West African Coastal Air Force.
+On 16 February 1943, he was awarded a second Bar to the DFC for destroying at least 4 enemy aircraft in operations in North Africa.

 He returned to command No. 322 Wing in June 1943 and on 29 June destroyed a Bf 109.
 On 2 September Hugo shot down a Fw 190 near Mount Etna and on 18 November he got his last confirmed victory of the war, an Arado Ar 196 Floatplane of Seeaufkl.
 126, over the Adriatic coast.
 His final tally was 17 destroyed, three shared destroyed, three probably destroyed and seven damaged.
 Of these, 12 and one shared destroyed were scored in the Spitfire V.